Magic Carpet Spirea

 Spiraea japonica 'Walbuma'Item #7157 USDA Hardiness Zone: 4 - 9

-A neat, compact mound with vibrant new red leaves.
-Clusters of small pink flowers contrasting with the bright gold mature foliage.
-Rich russet fall foliage color.
+A neat, compact mounded shrub with vibrant red new leaves.
+Clusters of small pink flowers contrast with bright gold mature foliage that turns rich russet-red in fall.
 This extraordinary combination of colors will brighten and enhance any landscape.
+Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Compact mound 18-24 in. tall, 24 in. wide.
+- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Compact mound 18 to 24 in. tall, 24 in. wide.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Fertilize before new growth begins in spring.
 Shear spent blooms after flowering.
 Often larger in highly fertile soils; may be pruned heavily to maintain size.Pruning time: late winter to early spring.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.